Koh Pich

-Koh Pich (Khmer: កោះពេជ្រ, Kaôh Péch [kɑh peic]; English: Diamond Island) is a central business district in Phnom Penh, capital of Cambodia.
-Koh Pich faces the Boeng Keng Kang I district and is surrounded by the Mekong and Bassac rivers.
+Koh Pich (Khmer: កោះពេជ្រ, Kaôh Péch [kɑh peic]; English: Diamond Island) is a 100-hectare island and a mixed-use estate and central business district in Phnom Penh, Cambodia.
+It lies in the Tonlé Bassac River near Chaktomuk (the “Four Arms” junction), where the Mekong and Tonlé Sap rivers meet and the Bassac River branches off; it forms part of Chamkar Mon District and faces Koh Norea across the river.

-Linked by bridges, the man-made island is connected to downtown Phnom Penh.